joaonc/qt_playground/docs/ui.md

 * If the `.py` files are not in the project's root (which is the common situation), then the flag `--from-imports` needs to be used in `pyside-uic` when generating the `ui_*.py` file.
 * Working with resources in Qt Creator is slightly different from Qt Designer, but the flow is the same and everything is similar.
+  In Qt Creator there's the concept of _Project_ and the resource file needs to first be associated with the project to then be used in the `.ui` file.